Skip to main content

 1004

-On February 22, 1995 petitioners, the Center for Justice and International Law and María Eugenia Morales de Sierra, brought a claim against the state of Guatemala alleging that certain articles of the Civil Code of the Republic of Guatemala contravened Articles 1(1), 2, 17 and 24 of the American Convention on Human Rights and the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).
+On February 22, 1995, petitioners, the Center for Justice and International Law (CEJIL) and María Eugenia Morales de Sierra, filed a case before the Inter-American Commission on Human Rights against Guatemala.
+They argued that several provisions of the Guatemalan Civil Code were discriminatory, violating Articles 1(1), 2, 17, and 24 of the American Convention on Human Rights, as well as Articles 15 and 16 of CEDAW.

 Case of the “Las dos Erres” Massacre v.
 Guatemala